 About 300,000 Canadians are living with the after-effects of a stroke, such as paralysis, vision problems, and difficulties with memory and thinking.
 But this doesn't have to be your story.
-AFib puts you at a higher risk of stroke, but there are ways you can reduce your stroke risk:
+Learn how you can reduce your stroke risk:

-A few simple lifestyle changes can help you live well with AFib and cut your stroke risk:
+A few simple lifestyle changes can help lower your blood pressure and dramatically cut your stroke risk:

 |Healthy lifestyle change||

 |Eat healthy (good nutrition) as directed by your doctor||

 Each day, try to eat:

 |Exercise as directed by your doctor||Ask your doctor how much activity and what types of exercise are safe for you.||

 Check with your doctor before starting to exercise.

 If your doctor gives you approval to exercise, start slowly - even 10 minutes of activity is enough to get started.
 Then gradually work your way up to longer exercise times:

 |Reach a healthy weight as directed by your doctor||